typemeta/funcj/codec/readme.md

 ### Custom Codec

+The framework allows custom codecs to be registered to override the default behaviour.
-If we want to override how the `ZonedDateTime` type is serialised, for example to serialise it as a `String`, we can do so like this:
+If, for example, we want to override how the `ZonedDateTime` type is serialised, to serialise it as a `String`, we can do so like this:

 ```Java